LeaderPortfolio

 1961

-Began career on Wall Street
+Began Career on Wall Street

-Started as a stockbroker at Dreyfus Corporation.
+Started as a stockbroker for Dreyfus Corporation.

 Philanthropic Impact

-Child WelfareUndisclosed
+Child WelfareUnknown

 Icahn House